-Wholesale Units rank equal with and have the same rights, restrictions, obligations, terms and conditions as Ordinary Units and Adviser Units except for the following:
+Wholesale Units rank equal with and have the same rights, restrictions, obligations, terms and conditions as Ordinary Units, Adviser Units and mFund Units except for the following:

-- Wholesale Units are only able to be applied for by Wholesale Clients and be issued by the Responsible Entity to Wholesale Clients; - a lower management fee is charged in respect of the Wholesale Units; - the Wholesale Units have a different application price and withdrawal price reflecting the lower management fee charged; and - if Wholesale Units are transferred to a Retail Client, the Transferred Wholesale Units are automatically be reclassified as, or converted to, Ordinary Units by the Responsible Entity (at the next relevant valuation time) pursuant to its reclassification and conversion power under the Constitution.
-The Transferred Wholesale Units are reclassified or converted to as many Ordinary Units having the same total value as the Transferred Wholesale Units.
-In reclassifying and converting the Transferred Wholesale Units to Ordinary Units, the Transferred Wholesale Units are consolidated or divided as appropriate.
+- Wholesale Units are only able to be applied for by Wholesale Clients and be issued by the Responsible Entity to Wholesale Clients; - · a lower management fee is charged in respect of the Wholesale Units; - the Wholesale Units have a different application price and withdrawal price reflecting the lower management fee charged; and - if Wholesale Units are transferred to a Retail Client, the Transferred Wholesale Units are automatically be reclassified as, or converted to, Ordinary Units by the Responsible Entity (at the next relevant valuation time) pursuant to its reclassification and conversion power under the Constitution.
+The Transferred Wholesale Units are reclassified or converted to as many Ordinary Units having the same total value as the Transferred Wholesale Units are consolidated or divided as appropriate. a lower management fee will be charged in respect of the mFund Units and the Wholesale Units; - when mFund Units are available through ASX's mFund Service, Mfund Units will only able to be applied for or withdrawn through mFund via a broker;

-Adviser Units rank equal with and have the same rights, restrictions, obligations, terms and conditions as Ordinary Units and Wholesale Units except for the following:
+Adviser Units rank equal with and have the same rights, restrictions, obligations, terms and conditions as Ordinary Units, Wholesale Units and mFund Units except for the following: